UtkarshReddyNathala/Python-Pyspark-ETL-/docs/readme.md

   * Docker-based Spark setup for local testing.
   * Centralized logging for audit and debugging.
   * Environment-specific configs ensure consistency across dev, QA, and production.
 ---

-This matches your **Key Features** style exactly — tight, neat, and fully aligned.

-If you want, I can now **combine both sections into a single uniform “Features & Capabilities” block** for your README, which will make it **look very professional on GitHub**.
-Do you want me to do that?

----
 ##  Performance Observations (Local Execution)